-On several occasions, Jesus Christ assured His inner circle of 12 disciples (i.e., His apostles) that they would be able to do miraculous things, but are these assurances also applicable to His followers (i.e., Christians) who are living today?
-Before we attempt to answer this question, we want to make it clear that we believe that human beings do not have the ability to perform miracles unless God gives them the power to do so.
-Therefore, we will be trying to determine if God empowers anyone today with the ability to perform miracles.
+On several occasions, Jesus Christ assured His inner circle of 12 disciples that they would be able to do miraculous things, but are these assurances also applicable to His subsequent followers (i.e., Christians), including those who are living today?
+In this article, we will try to determine if God still empowers certain people with the ability to perform miracles.

 Scriptures Regarding the Ability to Move Mountains

-With regard to this first category, we will focus on three scriptures that we think are relevant in our attempt to answer two questions: (1) Does the scripture actually pertain to the ability to perform miracles, and (2) If the scripture does pertain to the ability to perform miracles, is this ability applicable to Christians who are living today?
+With regard to this first category of scriptures, we will focus on three that we think are the most relevant in trying to answer two questions: (1) Does the scripture actually pertain to the ability to perform miracles, and (2) If the scripture does pertain to the ability to perform miracles, is this ability applicable to Christians in today’s world?

 [Saying to the mountain, “Move from here to there,” means,] not that it would be ordinarily or ever done in a literal sense by the apostles, that they should remove mountains; but that they should be able to do things equally difficult, and as seemingly impossible, if they had but faith, when the glory of God, and the good of men, required it. . . .
 [I]t was meant that they should, and besides, have done, things equally as great as this, and which is the sense of the words.

-Matthew Poole’s English Annotations on the Holy Bible specifically says that Matthew 17:20b relates to the performing of miracles and indicates that this ability is not applicable to anyone other than Jesus’ apostles.
+In contrast with Gill, Matthew Poole’s English Annotations on the Holy Bible indicates that Matthew 17:20b relates to the performing of miracles.
+Furthermore, Poole expresses the belief that the ability to move mountains was applicable to only the 12 disciples of Jesus Christ.
 Poole asserts, “The promise of working miracles by a Divine power committed to them, was a particular promise made to the disciples. . . .”

-Matthew 21:21b-22: “Assuredly, I say to you, if you have faith and do not doubt, you will . . . say to this mountain, ‘Be removed and be cast into the sea,’ it will be done.
+Similarly to what Jesus Christ told His 12 disciples in Matthew 17:20b, He asserts in this scripture, “Assuredly, I say to you, if you have faith and do not doubt, you will . . . say to this mountain, ‘Be removed and be cast into the sea,’ it will be done.
 And whatever things you ask in prayer, believing, you will receive.”

-Barnes’ Notes on the Whole Bible expresses the belief that this scripture passage relates to the performing of miracles and that Jesus’ promise is not applicable to anyone other than His apostles.
+Barnes’ Notes on the Whole Bible expresses the belief that this scripture pertains to the performing of miracles, and that Jesus Christ’s promise is not applicable to anyone other than His 12 disciples.
 According to Barnes,

-This promise was evidently a special one, given to [the 12 disciples of Jesus] in regard to working miracles.
+This promise was evidently a special one, given to [the 12 disciples] in regard to working miracles.
 To them it was true, but it is manifest that we have no right to apply this promise to ourselves.
 It was desired especially for the apostles; nor have we a right to turn it from its original meaning.

 The power and prevalence of [wonder-working faith is] expressed figuratively. . . .
 Whatever was the intent of [the term this mountain], the same must be the expectation of faith, how impossible soever [sic] it might appear to sense.
 But this is a proverbial expression intimating that we are to believe that nothing is impossible with God, and therefore that what he has promised shall certainly be performed, though to us it seem impossible.

-[T]here is nothing conducive to the glory of God and our own good, but believers may receive at the hand of God, if they can believe without doubting that what they would have shall come to pass.
 I see no reason to discourse of a faith of miracles as different from other faith; which only thus differed, that the disciples (the apostles I mean) had a power given them, and a promise made to them, that they should be able to work miraculous operations, which is not given to other Christians serving only the particular occasions of that time, to give credit to the gospel.
-The general proposition is true, and shall be made good to every believer: That whatsoever good is made the matter of a promise, (such are all good things), shall be given to believing souls, praying for them.

-Adam Clarke Commentary was the only Bible commentary we consulted that clearly indicates this scripture passage does not pertain to the performing of miracles, so whether or not Clarke believes the passage is applicable to current followers of Christ it is not relevant to this article.
-Clarke states,
+Adam Clarke Commentary was the only Bible commentary which we consulted that states Matthew 21:21b-22 does not pertain to the performing of miracles, so whether or not Clarke believes this scripture is applicable to current followers of Jesus Christ, it is not relevant to this article.
+According to Clark,

 Removing mountains, and rooting up of mountains, are phrases very generally used to signify the removing or conquering great difficulties – getting through perplexities. . . .
 He that has faith will get through every difficulty and perplexity; mountains shall become molehills or plains before him.
 The saying is neither to be taken in its literal sense, nor is it hyperbolical: it is a proverbial form of speech, which no Jew could misunderstand, and with which no Christian ought to be puzzled.

-Assessment of Matthew 21:21b-22: Most of the Bible commentaries we have cited indicate that this scripture passage pertains to the performing of miracles.
-Furthermore, a majority of these commentaries express the belief that this passage is applicable to Christians living today, as well as to Jesus’ early followers.
-However, these commentaries don’t provide an explanation as to the basis for this latter belief.
-Therefore, even if the passage pertains to the performing of miracles, we do not think there is sufficient reason to believe the passage supports the view that Christians living today have the ability to perform miracles.
+Assessment of Matthew 21:21b-22: A majority of the Bible commentaries which we have cited indicate that this scripture pertains to the performing of miracles by Jesus’ inner circle of disciples.
+None of these commentaries even implies that this scripture is applicable to subsequent followers of Jesus.
+And, verse 20 supports this point of view.
+Therefore, even if this scripture does pertain to the performing of miracles, we do not think there is enough reason to believe that it supports the belief that Christians living today have the ability to perform miracles.

-Henry unambiguously believes that Mark 11:23-24 pertains to miracles, but infers that this passage is applicable to only Christ’s apostles and other early preachers of the gospel, not to Christians living today.
-He states,
+Henry unambiguously believes that Mark 11:23-24 pertains to miracles, but he does not indicate if this scripture is applicable to Christians who are living today, as well as to the 12 disciples of Jesus and other early preachers of the gospel.
+Henry states,

 Now this is to be applied: To that faith of miracles which the apostles and first preachers of the gospel were endued with, which did wonders in things natural, healing the sick, raising the dead, casting out devils these were, in effect, the removing of mountains.

-Pett not only indicates that this passage is applicable to miracles (i.e., “impossible things”), but also takes the position that the passage pertains to anyone who has faith in God.
+Pett not only indicates that the same scripture is applicable to miracles, but also implies that this scripture pertains to anyone who has sufficient faith in God.
 According to Pett,